FlineDev/BartyCrouch/README.md

 The `bartycrouch` main command accepts one of the following sub commands:

 - **`interfaces`:** Incrementally updates Strings files of localized Storyboards and XIBs.
-- **`code`:** Incrementally updates `Localizable.strings` file from `.h`, `.m` and `.swift` files.
+- **`code`:** Incrementally updates `Localizable.strings` files from `.h`, `.m` and `.swift` files.
 - **`translate`:** Machine-translates values from a source Strings file to all other languages.

 Note that *each sub command accepts a different set of options*.
 Some of them are **required** and some *optional*.
 You can **combine all options** with each other to create your own expected behavior.
-If you're not sure which options are available or required you can always look them up in terminal by running without options like so:
+If you're not sure which options are available or required you can always look them up in terminal by running a sub command without options like so:

 ```shell
 $ bartycrouch code